 Pit Crew: A bully’s best friend

-This volunteer program includes the enrichment of the “bully breeds” in the care of the Friends For the Dearborn Animal Shelter.
+This volunteer program includes the enrichment of the “bully breeds” in the care of the Friends for Animals of Metro Detroit.
 Find out more if you are interested in becoming a part of the Pit Crew.

 Friends Affect Dearborn BSL

 A proposed ordinance to ban new ownership of bully breeds was introduced by Dearborn City Council in November 2010.
-After an early December study session, during which FFDAS staff and guests played a primary role, the proposed ordinance was taken off the table.
+After an early December study session, during which FAMD staff and guests played a primary role, the proposed ordinance was taken off the table.

 Instead, current dog-control codes will be overhauled to a two-tier system that will be diligently enforced.
 A draft of the new ordinance defines a dangerous dog as one that a reasonable person believes poses a “serious and unjustified imminent threat of serious physical injury or death to a person or a companion animal,” or a dog that bites without provocation.
 There is no breed discrimination in the new ordinance.

 The Friends organization is grateful for our City leadership’s rationale and cost-effective approach to keeping humans and animals safe in our community.
 Please encourage your neighbors to be responsible pet owners so we are all safe from incidents stemming from dangerous dogs.